302ai/302_webpage_summary/README.md

 [中文](README_zh.md) | [English](README.md) | [日本語](README_ja.md)

-The open-source version of [AI Webpage Summary](https://302.ai/tools/websum/) from [302.AI](https://302.ai).
+Open-source version of the [AI Webpage Summary](https://302.ai/tools/websum/) from [302.AI](https://302.ai).
-You can directly log in to 302.AI and use the online version with zero code and zero configuration.
+You can directly log in to 302.AI for a zero-code, zero-configuration online experience.
-Or modify this project according to your needs, input the 302.AI API KEY, and deploy it yourself.
+Alternatively, customize this project to suit your needs, integrate 302.AI's API KEY, and deploy it yourself.

 ## ✨ About 302.AI ✨
 [302.AI](https://302.ai) is a pay-as-you-go AI application platform, bridging the gap between AI capabilities and practical implementation.